ramith123/ISS-Finals/Q3/q3 scrap.md

         -   unsecured network between remote client and this router.
   3. Server router
        - Unsecured network between main server and this router.
+  4. Firewalls and dmz between over the offices
 ## Scenarios to consider
    1.   only release signed information (whatever this means.)
    1.   pre-compute digital signatures for performance reasons.